aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

     }
     ```

-    > You need to reference the SignalR SDK before using the APIs:
+    > You need to reference the SignalR SDK before using the APIs.
+This is how that would look in your ChatRoomLocal.csproj file:
     >
     > ```xml
     > <PackageReference Include="Microsoft.AspNetCore.SignalR" Version="1.0.0-rc1-final" />
     > ```

-    Hub is the core concept in SignalR which exposes a set of methods that can be called from client.
+    Hub is the core concept in SignalR which exposes a set of methods that can be called from clients.
 Here we define two methods: `Broadcast()` which broadcasts the message to all clients and `Echo()` which sends the message back to the caller.

     In each method you can see there is a `Clients` interface that gives you access to all connected clients so you can directly call back to these clients.

-3. Then we need to initialize SignalR runtime when the application starts up.
+3. Then we need to initialize the SignalR runtime when the application starts up.
 Add the following in `Startup.cs`:

     ```cs
     public void ConfigureServices(IServiceCollection services)